 Note that attaining the same dollar PV of profits for a sample policy leads to a lower makeup premium than attaining the same percentage PV of profits (as a percentage of premium).

-The reason for target the dollar instead of percentage is to avoid the dollar amount of profit being higher as premium rates increase.
+The reason for targeting the dollar instead of percentage is to avoid the dollar amount of profit being higher as premium rates increase.

 Calculate an estimate of the if-knew premium.